kersorianek/mon-portfolio/aboutme.md

 subtitle: Get to know me!
 ---

-My name is Breena Simi Kumar, and I'm a rising junior at Michigan State University studying Data Science and Business.
-My dream job is in tech consulting, hopefully in a big city.
-I love to travel and experience different cultures.
-My favourite country I've been to so far is Fiji (I might be a bit biased since my family is from there)!
+My name is Breena Simi Kumar, and I am a rising junior at Michigan State University, pursuing a degree in Data Science with a minor in Business.
+I am passionate about the intersection of technology and strategy, and I hope to build a career in technology consulting, ideally internationally.
+I'm currently a data analytics intern at Health Alliance Plan, where I work alongside other colleagues in order to create data visualizations and use data extraction.

+Beyond academics, I have a deep appreciation for travel and exploring diverse cultures.
+One of my favorite places I’ve visited is Fiji—a destination especially close to my heart, as it’s where my family is from.
+Additionally, outside of school, I'm a part of a professional business fraternity, Delta Sigma Pi, and a consulting club, SCNO (Students Consulting for Nonprofit Organizations).

-I want this website to serve as a platform where I can continue to edit and upload my projects and progress in data science.
-I think it can be a useful resource when maintaining the organization of my future projects.
+This website is intended to be a living portfolio where I can document and share my growth, projects, and experiences in data science.
+I hope it will serve as both a reflection of my journey and a hub for staying organized as I continue to develop professionally.